Tim Healy (politician): Invective rift

-Initially a passionate supporter of Parnell, he became disenchanted with his leader after Healy opposed Parnell's nomination of Captain William O’Shea to stand for a by-election in Galway city.
-At the time O’Shea was separated from his wife, Katharine O'Shea, with whom Parnell was secretly living.
+Initially a passionate supporter of Parnell, he became disenchanted with his leader after Healy opposed Parnell's nomination of Captain William O'Shea to stand for a by-election in Galway city.
+At the time O'Shea was separated from his wife, Katharine O'Shea, with whom Parnell was secretly living.
 Healy objected to this, as the party had not been consulted and he believed Parnell was putting his personal relationship before the national interest.
 When Parnell travelled to Galway to support O’Shea, Healy was forced to back down.

-In 1890 in a sensational divorce case O'Shea sued his wife for divorce, citing Parnell as co-respondent.
+In 1890, O'Shea sued his wife for divorce, citing Parnell as co-respondent.
 Healy and most of Parnell's associates rejected Parnell's continuing leadership of the party, believing it was recklessly endangering the party's alliance with Gladstonian Liberalism.
 Healy became Parnell's most outspoken critic.
 When Parnell asked his colleagues at one party meeting "Who is the master of the party?", Healy famously retorted with another question "Aye, but who is the mistress of the party?" – a comment that almost led to the men coming to blows.
 His savage onslaught in public reflected his conservative Catholic origin.
 A substantial minority of the Irish people never forgave him for his role during the divorce crisis, permanently damaging his own standing in public life.
 The rift prompted nine-year-old Dublin schoolboy James Joyce to write a poem called Et Tu, Healy?, which Joyce's father had printed and circulated.
 Only three lines remain: